Syrian rebel commander urges West to provide heavy weapons

 "The no-fly zone is very important because the air force of the regime is very effective," Idriss said.

-"They use modern jets to bombard the cities and towns, and civilians and fighters, and we don't have any effective kind of weapons for air defense."
+"They use modern jets to bombard the cities and towns, and civilians and fighters, and we don't have any effective kind of weapons for air defence."

 U.S. President Barack Obama has authorized sending U.S. weapons to Syrian rebels for the first time, a U.S. official said on Thursday, after months of deliberation.